Kumano Kodo Trail - Kyoto to Osaka

 - Additional nights on the trail or in Kyoto, Tokyo or Osaka (prices on request for Kyoto and Osaka)

 This trip is available year-round but we recommend April to November.
-The region may experience occasional snow from December to March.
-It can also get quite hot and sticky in July and August.
+The region may experience occasional snow from December to February and the hours of daylight are much less so during these months we may offer an alternative itinerary detailed below.
+It can get quite hot and sticky in July and August so please keep this in mind if you are looking to travel then.

-The inns get extremely busy for the months of April and May as this is peak cherry blossom season, so please be aware that bookings during this time may require a change of itinerary or accommodation.
-There is very limited accommodation in Takahara so if the inn there is full you will stay in Tanabe (where you usually take the train to on Day 3) on the first night and complete the first two sections of the walk on Day 4 to Chikatsuyu.
+The months of April and May is peak cherry blossom season, so please be aware that bookings during this time may require a change of itinerary or accommodation.
+There is very limited accommodation in Takahara so if the inn there is full you will stay in Tanabe, on the first night and the following day complete the first two sections of the walk to Chikatsuyu.

 By Air: